Papua New Guinea Festivals: Enga Show

 Apart from sand painting, traditional salt making is another trademark of Enga province.
 The salt, locally produced from a specific tree, was used as an important trade item between provinces and used in bride price ceremonies.
 “We leave the tree logs in the lake for several weeks so that the salt is dissolved in the wood, dry and burn the wood, then take the ashes and strain the salt,” explains Marcus, one of the few remaining traditional salt makers.
 His demonstration of traditional salt making attracts curious crowds, and I end up with a precious gift of two bunches of salt wrapped in leaves and attached to a wooden stick for the ease of transportation.
 Its grey colour and distinctive flavour will be reminding me for a long time of Enga and its kind and hospitable people.

 I returned from Enga Show not only with the gift of traditional salt but also with a sense that tribal identity is still a strong source of pride for many Papua New Guineans.
 In the recent years, the country has undergone through significant changes, and globalisation and Western influence put it at risk of losing its rich cultural heritage.
 But many people recognise the importance of preserving their unique traditional culture.
-Enthusiasm demonstrated by the show participants, dedication and efforts by the Organising Committee, and especially by Margaret Potane, its chairlady, to maintain Enga culture rise hope that it will remain alive for future generations.
+Enthusiasm demonstrated by the show participants, dedication and efforts by the Organising Committee, to maintain Enga culture rise hope that it will remain alive for future generations.